Estate Management Checklist

-If you and your spouse have more than $5.34 million in assets, you may want to consider taking steps to manage federal estate tax which will be due at the second spouse’s death.
+If you and your spouse have more than $23.4 million in assets (for 2021), you may want to consider taking steps to manage federal estate taxes, which will be due at the second spouse’s death.

 Do you have a succession plan?
 If you own a business with others, you may also want to consider a buyout agreement.

 A letter of instruction is a non-legal document that outlines your wishes.
 A strong, well-written letter may save your heirs time, effort, and expense as they administer your estate.

 - Your will

 - Deeds to any real estate, and certificates for stocks, bonds, annuities

 - Information on your bank accounts, mutual funds, and safe deposit boxes